 Directly observing the interrelationships between soil organisms, particles, and behaviors within varying soil environments is difficult, but the contact slide assay, also known as the buried-slide technique, developed by Rossi et al. (1936) provides a snapshot viewpoint into soil microbiology.
 This method is useful for observing soil fungi, actinomycetes, and bacteria via microscopy.
 Although, it is not intended for microbial quantifications, as it only implies one small portion of a larger heterogeneous environment.

 This method is easily performed by burying a glass slide into soil for several days, then fixing the microorganisms on the slide with acetic acid.
-The microbes are stained with Rose Bengal dye and observed via microscopy using oil immersion on the 100x objective.
+The microbes are stained with Rose Bengal dye and observed via microscopy using oil immersion on the 100X objective.
 Three microbial groups can be distinguished, as bacteria appear as small rounded shapes, actinomycetes filaments as thin strings, and fungal hyphae as thick threads.
+In soil, almost all bacteria are smaller and rounder than those in pure culture due to nutritional stress, which causes shrinking and rounding for a more favorable surface: volume ratio.
 The irregular dark shapes not stained are soil particles.
 Different nutrient amendments can be added to the soil to provide carbon and glucose sources that promote microbial growth and interactions.
 This technique allows for easy observation of soil microbiology and helps to identify several organisms present in the environment.

 Procedure: